julianritchey/unsupervised-learning-homework/README.md

 - Plots duplicate the previously-formed elbow curve plots for the original dataset and the PCA dataset.

 ### Code block 33 (scatter plots)
-- Plots duplicate the preiously-formed scatter plots for the original dataset and the PCA dataset.
+- Plots duplicate the previously-formed scatter plots for the original dataset and the PCA dataset.

 ### Question: After visually analysing the cluster analysis results, what is the impact of using fewer features to cluster the data using K-means?
 **Answer:** The clusters are more clearly defined and more tightly grouped.